Skip to main content

 cd my-jetson-app

-This creates a pixi.toml manifest file that defines your workspace’s dependencies, tasks, and target platform.
+This creates a jnc.toml manifest file that defines your workspace’s dependencies, tasks, and target platform.

 Add dependencies